 It’s no secret that different groups of people speak or write in different ways, and those differences have only widened in recent decades.
 Buyers -especially home consumers- are more influenced by materials that seem to “speak to them” and have direct relevance to their own lifestyle, interests, hobbies, and such.

-Even everyday consumers today can quickly spot “generic” direct marketing materials that were written for the widest possible audience.
+Even everyday consumers today can quickly spot “generic” materials that didn’t utilize proven direct marketing tips and were written for the widest possible audience.
 Narrow targeting and a deliberate attempt to engage specific groups on a personal level will work better because it avoids the trap of seeming generic.

 2 – Have a problem, a solution, and a reason.